youngmulllababy/Bookify/README.md

 ```

 ## Technologies used in this project
-1. For the backend part i worked with Python-Flask , and to store user data i worked with Heroku (As of this moment i havent deployed yet )
+1. For the backend part i worked with Python-Flask , and to store user data i worked with Heroku and PostgreSQL
+2.Deployment is done through heroku
-2. Frontend is mostly CSS and Bootstrap .
+3. Frontend is mostly CSS and Bootstrap .

 ## What i learned from this project